Terms & Conditions

 - We are unable to offer credit notes to students who leave early.

 - If you cancel your homestay, we will refund all accommodation fees except the next two full weeks.

 - If you cancel our Hotel or Apartments without 28 days’ notice then we would only refund if we are able to re-let the accommodation during the time of your booking.

 - Periods of absence due to accident or sickness are non-refundable – we recommend booking a student insurance as this will be covered under their policy.

-- Torquay International School takes attendance at the school very seriously and expects students to attend every lesson, to be on time and do all their homework.
+- IH Torquay takes attendance at the school very seriously and expects students to attend every lesson, to be on time and do all their homework.

 - The school keeps a record of each student’s attendance at every lesson and calculates total attendance each week.